Analysis | NFL power rankings Week 6: Seahawks knock Chiefs out of the No. 1 spot

 27. Los Angeles Chargers (1-4) | Last week’s rank: 26

 Justin Herbert was terrific Monday night in New Orleans but the near miss losses continue for the Chargers.
-All four of their defeats this season are by seven or fewer points, after they had nine losses in one-score games last season.
+All four of their defeats are by seven or fewer points, after they had nine losses in one-score games last season.

 28. Washington Football Team (1-4) | Last week’s rank: 28